CodeWithEugene/LuxDev/README.md

 # LuxDev
-All My code from the Data Science, ML, and AI Course
+All My code and assignments from the Data Science, ML, and AI Course at LuxDev